devskrate/devskrate/_posts/1999-06-21-why-pubg-is-not-chinese-game.md

 ---
 layout: post
-title: "Is PUBG a chinese game?? let's find out"
+title: "Is PUBG a chinese game??
+Let's find out"
-author: contributor
+author: puneeth
 categories: [ Tech ]
 image: assets/images/moodle-banner.jpg
 tags: [Game, pubg]
+redirect_from:
+  - /why-PUBG-is-not-chinese-game/
 ---

 Majority of us play PUBG(Player Unknown Battle Ground) game.
 So we can see TENCET branding while opening the app, now lets check the fact is PUBG a china game..